AGTurner/example/README.md

 I realised my tests were a bit too rigid when checking orders, so I redid this while adding the test for jobs with nested dependencies

 I decided the nested dependencies were best resolved with a recursive method, which would be called against a job until the job itself was sorted.

+Added a simple check when getting a job's dependent that it wasn't itself

+Kept track of which jobs we have already tried to resolve dependencies for during recursion to break out of circular dependencies